|(02) 9975 4911|

 Dr Philip Lee

 Dr Philip Lee is a Respiratory and Sleep physician.
 He graduated with Honours from the University of New South Wales and completed his specialist training at St Vincent’s and St George Hospitals.
-He is a consultant in Respiratory and Sleep Medicine at St George Hospital.
+He is a consultant in Respiratory and Sleep Medicine at St George Hospital and a Visiting Medical Officer at the Northern Beaches Hospital.
 He has specific clinical and research interest in sleep medicine, COPD, respiratory failure and non-invasive ventilation.

 Dr Lee has extensive experience in managing sleep disorders with a diverse range of clinical expertise in various Respiratory diseases.

 Dr Lee has received local and international awards for his research work with continuing research interests in COPD, respiratory failure and non-invasive ventilation.
 He has academic appointment at University of New South Wales.
 He is also an expert advisor for Research Review Australia in COPD and has been an invited speaker at various local meetings.

 Dr Lee is multi-lingual with proficiency in Cantonese and Mandarin.